 - Cobra Connect Technology

-- Longer carry distances with attract more golfers
+- Longer carry distances with attracting more golfers

 - Easily launched